Jacobs Composition Academy Summer Intensive

 2025 Resident Ensemble Information

 JCA’s resident ensembles contain some of the best student performers at Indiana University.
-For the summer intensive, we have two ensembles (announcement of instrumentations coming soon), one of which each student will write a 3-6-minute piece for.
+For the summer intensive, we have two ensembles (flute, clarinet, cello AND violin, cello, piano), one of which each student will write a 3-6-minute piece for.
 Pieces will be due by Monday July 14, and final edits (after the readings) will be due by Sunday, July 20.

 Schedule